kwirk/eventgallery/admin/doc/usage/events.md

 	If you want to include a Picasa album which is not public but accessible using a special Picasa key, then add this key here.
 In case you pulled the URL from Google Plus prefix it with `Gv1sRg`.
 Otherwise the album will not appear.

+- User Groups

+	Defines a set of user groups.
+If a user wants to see an event he needs to be part of one of the defined user groups.
+Otherwise he'll get a login page or a access denied screen.

 - Password

 	Set a password for each folder if you want to protect it somehow.
 If a user tries to access such a folder he need to enter a password.
 If you want to send out links to a password protected folder you can add this password directly to the link and nobody needs to be bothered by a password page.